NPUEval: the First LLM Benchmark for NPU Kernel Code Generation#

 Figure 2: Optimized kernel trace data.

-Now this isn’t a perfect solution because, for some kernels, scalar unit operations are unavoidable and not everything can be parallelized neatly - you’ll never achieve 100% vectorization, and typically reaching values of 30-50% is considered pretty good.
-However this works well as an approximation since scalar (unoptimized) kernels will almost always end up with a score of 0%, utilizing none of the parallel processing capabilities of the core!
+Now this isn’t a perfect solution because, for some kernels, scalar unit operations are unavoidable and not everything can be parallelized neatly - you’ll never achieve 100% vectorization, and typically reaching values of 30-50% is considered really good.
+However this works well as an approximation since scalar (unoptimized) kernels will often end up with a score of 0%, utilizing none of the parallel processing capabilities of the core!

 Out-of-the-box LLM evaluation#

-We first set the baseline for the models by testing them on the prompts directly (no compiler feedback, no prompt engineering).
-The baseline results are summarized in Figure 3 below.
+We first set the baseline results for the models by testing them on the prompts directly (no compiler feedback, no prompt engineering).
+The one-shot results are summarized in Figure 3. below.

 Figure 3: Zero-shot results (ranked from top to bottom)

-The most striking result was GPT-4o-mini topping the functional test score - outperforming much more powerful models even within its own family (GPT-4o, GPT-4.1).
-We found this to be a general trend with weaker models - Anthropic’s Claude Haiku outperformed Sonnet as well.
-Turns out weak models tend to not optimize and go for the simplest scalar solutions, which leaves little room for error when producing a functionally correct kernel.
+Functional correctness It was quite striking to see GPT-4o-mini nearly topping the functional test score - outperforming much more powerful models even within its own family (GPT-4.1, o4-mini).
+We found this to be a general trend with weaker models - as they tend to not optimize and go for the simplest scalar solutions, which leaves little room for error when producing a functionally correct kernel.

-However, looking at the vectorization scores (our proxy for performance) - the story is entirely different.
-The average VPU utilization was much higher coming from more powerful models like DeepSeek-R1, and in this case - as expected - stronger GPT models like GPT-4.1 now outperformed their less capable counterparts.
+Vectorization Looking at the vectorization scores the story is entirely different.
+The average VPU utilization was much higher coming from more powerful models like Claude Sonnet 4, Gemini 2.5 Pro and DeepSeek R1, and in this case - as expected - stronger GPT models like GPT-4.1 now outperformed their less capable counterparts.
+Albeit the vectorization levels are low across all models.

 Strong models tend to try optimization, however they tend to hallucinate non-existent APIs or misuse vector ops.
 We hypothesize that this happens due to lack of NPU programming examples in pre-training data.